Class 11 Chemistry NCERT Solutions (Hydrocarbons) – Important Questions

 Product (II) propanal

-An ozonide is produced as an intermediate which has a cyclical structure during ozonolysis; it undergoes cleavage to provide the concluding products.
-Ethanal and pentan-3-one are obtained from the intermediate ozonide.
-So, the possible structure of the ozonide will be:
+In the course of ozonolysis, an ozonide is produced as an intermediate that has a cyclic structure; it undergoes cleavage to provide the final products.
+Ethanal and pentan-3-one are obtained from the ozonide intermediates.
+So, the possible ozonide structure will be:

 As an outcome, ‘A’ is 3-Ethylpent-2-ene is the IUPAC name of alkene.

 An alkene ‘A’ contains three C – C, eight C – H σ bonds and one C – C π bond.
 ‘A’ on ozonolysis gives two moles of an aldehyde of molar mass 44 u.
 Write IUPAC name of ‘A’.

 From the information given, it gives two moles of an aldehyde of molar mass 44 u when ‘ A ‘ undergoes ozonolysis.
 The formation of an aldehyde’s two moles suggests that the presence of similar structural units on both sides of the C-C ÿ bond is present.
 Consequently, the ‘ A ‘ structure can be represented as shown below:

 Because there are eight C – H σ bonds, 8 hydrogen atoms are present in ‘ A. ‘ There are also three C – C bonds, so the ‘ A ‘ structure contains four carbon atoms.